Skip to primary navigation Skip to content Skip to footer

 In this section you will find best practice statements, resources and information that focuses on:

-1. Access to aphasia therapy - including who should be offered therapy and time frames for intervention.
+1. Therapy Timing - including who should be offered therapy and time frames for intervention.

 GET IN TOUCH